 The Chief Medical Officer (CMO)’s guidance recommends that an alcohol-free childhood up to 18 is the healthiest and best option, and that if children do drink this should not be before age 15.

 Balance is supporting Place2Be’s Children’s Mental Health Week and highlighting the important CMO guidance on alcohol, as well as calling on parents and teachers to be aware of the effect alcohol can have on a young person’s mental wellbeing.

-Susan Taylor, Partnerships Manager at Balance, said: “Every parent wants their child to be feeling alert and in the best possible physical health – and especially so for the workload and stresses during the run ups to exams.
+Susan Taylor from Balance said: “Every parent wants their child to be feeling alert and in the best possible physical health – and especially so for the workload and stresses during an important time in their lives and education.

 “A young person’s brain continues to develop until they are in their mid-20s and drinking before adulthood can change or delay the development of the logical, thoughtful part of their brains.
 The alcohol industry may have us think that alcohol is a harmless commodity.
 In reality, drinking can lead to stress and depression, as well as leaving children feeling tired, sluggish and not able to perform their best at school.

 “Our research shows that many parents think that providing children with alcohol in a supervised environment helps to prevent them becoming heavier drinkers, when it may be giving the green light to drinking in and outside of the home.

 “As well as being good role models ourselves, as parents, one of the most positive things we can do is have a conversation with our children to make them aware of the negative effects of alcohol.
 They may be feeling the pressure with exams coming up, so now is a good time to talk about keeping focused and staying positive during a stressful time.”